yakyak/hangupsjs/README.md

 #### `syncrecentconversations`

-`syncrecentconversations: ->`
+`syncrecentconversations: (timestamp_since=null) ->`

 List the contents of recent conversations, including messages.
-Similar to syncallnewevents, but appears to return a limited number of conversations (20) rather than all conversations in a given date range.
+Similar to syncallnewevents, but returns a limited number of conversations (20) rather than all conversations in a given date range.

+To get older conversations, use the timestamp_since parameter.